algotrade-research/Statisical-Arbitrage/README.md

 | Sortino Ratio         | 0.3                 | -0.54     |
 | Information Ratio     | 0.65                  | n/a       |
 ### Result Discussion
-The new set of parameters after optimization prove to be a better
+The new set of parameters after optimization prove to be a better.

 ## Out-of-sample Backtesting
 #### Optimal Parameters (01/2024–12/2024)